dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         // There is an open question on whether properties like IsSigned, IsBinary, IsFixedWidth, Base/Radix, and others are beneficial
         // We could expose them for trivial checks or users could be required to check for the corresponding correct interfaces

-        // Alias for MultiplicativeIdentity
-        static abstract TSelf One { get; }

         // Abs mirrors Math.Abs and returns the same type.
 This can fail for MinValue of signed integer types
         // Swift has an associated type that can be used here, which would require an additional type parameter in .NET